Kevin Burke, Fiddle

 A versatile ensemble player, Laura has had the opportunity to perform with many of the great masters of Irish music including: fiddlers James Kelly, Brian Conway, Tony DeMarco, Brendan Mulvihill, and Patrick Ourceau, accordionists Paddy O’Brien and John Whelan, pianists Felix Dolan, Zan McLeod, piper Michael Cooney, and folklorist Mick Moloney.
 She performs regularly with world-renowned fellow Baltimoreans Billy McComiskey, pianist and fiddler Donna Long (formerly of Cherish the Ladies), and guitarist and singer Pat Egan, as a member of The Hedge Band.
 She runs a weekly session on Sundays at Ryan’s Daughter and also plays regularly with fiddler Jim Eagan (of O’Malley’s March) with whom she has led a weekly session Tuesdays at J.Patrick’s for nearly 10 years.

 A sought-after flute and tin whistle instructor, Laura maintains an active private teaching studio and has taught at numerous festivals and workshops, including the 2009 CCÉ Mad Week and the Catskills Irish Arts Week in East Durham, NY.
 She teaches Irish flute at Goucher College in Towson, MD, and founded and directs the Baltimore Irish Arts Center.
-Laura currently lives in Baltimore, MD, where she is working on her next solo project to be released in July 2010.
+Laura currently lives in Baltimore, MD.

 Billy and Sean McComiskey, Button Accordion